aiven/aiven-docs/docs/platform/howto/use-azure-privatelink.md

 :::

-After toggling the values, your Private Link resource will be rebuilt with load balancer rules added for the service component\'s ports.
+After toggling the values, your Private Link resource will be rebuilt with load balancer rules added for the service component's ports.

 :::note
 For Aiven for Apache Kafka® services, the security group for the VPC